 Whether you prefer a silky scarf, a pillowcase, or both, swapping cotton for silk will extend the life and beauty of your locs.
 Using silk or satin is an easy way to protect your hair while you sleep, without even thinking about it!

 Do your research

 Before you invest in faux locs, do your homework.
-Find a stylist that best suits you and your hair type and who has perfected the craft.
+Find a stylist that best suits you and your hair type.
+Aim to find a stylist who has perfected the craft, and wants to preserve the integrity of your hair.
 Knowing exactly who is going to be styling your hair and the skills they possess will ensure that you’ll walk out of the salon with a style you love.

 Faux locs could be the perfect, temporary style for you, rather than committing to having locs long term.
 Now that you know more about faux locs, there is so much more opportunity for styling freedom—the opportunities are endless.